CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     ```bash
     kubectl delete deployment contoso-traders-web -n contoso-traders
     ```
-7. Now run the below commands to create and pusht the new image to ACR and AKS.
+7. Now run the below commands to create and push the new image to ACR and AKS.
+Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

     ```bash
     docker build . -t contosotradersacrSUFFIX.azurecr.io/contosotradersuiweb:latest -t contosotradersacrSUFFIX.azurecr.io/contosotradersuiweb:latest